Please use this identifier to cite or link to this item:

 Affilliation

 Universidade de São Paulo.
 Instituto de Ciências Biomédicas.
 Departamento de Parasitologia.
-São Paulo, SP, Brasil / Global Health and Tropical Medicine, Institute of Hygiene and Tropical Medicine, Nova University of Lisbon, Lisbon, Portugal.
+São Paulo, SP, Brasil / Nova University of Lisbon.
+Institute of Hygiene and Tropical Medicine.
+Global Health and Tropical Medicine.
+Lisbon, Portugal.

 Universidade de São Paulo.
 Instituto de Ciências Biomédicas.
 Departamento de Parasitologia.
 São Paulo, SP, Brasil.